This week in Husker history

 2002: Supended linebacker Randy Stella makes an attempt to rejoin the Huskers.
 (His suspension would be made permanent in April, and he would transfer to UNO.)

-2007: Dodie Donnell,** a three-year letterman at fullback, dies at age 50 after a battle with cancer.
-Also, seven months after his abrupt departure from Lincoln, quarterback Harrison Beck* discusses his reasons for leaving.
+2007: Dodie Donnell, a three-year letterman at fullback, dies at age 50 after a battle with cancer.
+Also, former Husker running back Ahman Green moves to the Houston Texans after seven seasons with the Packers.